 November 1, 2019

 Australia is a country of keen recyclers with nine in ten agreeing it’s the right thing to do.
-But most of us are completely unaware that some of things we’re chucking in the garbage can actually be recycled.
+But most of us are completely unaware that some of the things we’re chucking in the garbage can actually be recycled.
 In this article, we’re busting the myth that just because something can’t be put in your council recycling bin, doesn’t mean it isn’t recyclable.

 Most of us have an old mobile or two stashed away in our drawers as a back-up, but how many of us will ever actually reuse them?
 74% of Australians know that mobiles cannot be recycled in your council kerbside bin.1 Luckily there are 3,500 MobileMuster drop-off points around Australia.
 Better yet, if the phone is still working, they can be refurbished and donated to those in need.
 You can also host a Monday Muster at your workplace this November to help us recycle 5,000 mobile phones.
 There are five $100 JB H-Fi vouchers up for grabs!
 Find mobile recycling near you.

 Cartridges 4 Planet Ark has recycled more than 43 million printer cartridges, converting the materials into road surfaces, decks and garden beds, and rescuing the leftover ink to be used in pens and ink for artists.
 There are literally thousands of drop-off points across Australia thanks to the participating manufacturers – Brother, Canon, Epson, HP, Konica Minolta and Kyocera.
 You can also sign up for a collection box at your workplace.
 Find cartridge recycling near you.